GenderMagProject/dc/README.md

 I know this setup is a little unconventional, but it should be fine for our purposes for now.

 ## How to Add to the Catalog
 1. Create a new top-level folder.
-The name of the folder is the name that will appear on the website.
+The name of the folder is title (short description) of the design change.
 2. Add these files to the folder:
 	- cats.txt (the non-facet categories the design goes in, one per line. options: survey, opensource, website)
 	- problem.txt (why the design isn't inclusive to some cognitive styles)